jackypanster/re-call.ai/docs/development_progress_tracker.md

 **Acceptance Criteria:**
 - Records can be created with valid content
 - Invalid requests are rejected with appropriate error messages
-- Created records are stored in database and Supermemory.ai
+- Created records are stored in database and mem0 platform

 ### 18. ⬜ Implement LLM processing pipeline
 **Tasks:**